-If you answered Yes to all four, chances are Skyscraper link building technique will be a great fit for you.
+If you answered yes to all four questions, the Skyscraper link building technique is likely to be a good fit for you.

 #10 The backlink exchange strategy

-This technique is old as the hills.
-I link to you, you link to me – simple as that.
-We get offers for backlink exchange every week.
+This technique is as old as the hills.
+I link to you, you link to me—simple as that.
+We get offers for backlink building every week.
 Sounds like a great way to grow your backlink profile, right?
 Well, I am not too excited about this approach.
-First off, Google states that excessive link exchanges, could “negatively impact your site’s ranking in search results”.
+First off, Google states that excessive link exchanges could “negatively impact your site’s ranking in search results.”

 It gets even worse if you exchange backlinks with low quality or irrelevant websites.
 To avoid this, you should always check website ranking.

-The rule of thumb here is not making this technique your priority.
-While backlink exchanges between Chanty and relevant niche websites may occasionally happen, we prefer to avoid this practice whenever we can.
-Instead, when we get a backlink exchange offer, we suggest to mention the website that’s reaching out in our future guest posts.
+The rule of thumb here is not to make this technique your priority.
+While backlink building between Chanty and relevant niche websites may occasionally happen, we prefer to avoid this practice whenever we can.
+Instead, when we get a backlink building offer, we suggest mentioning the website that’s reaching out in our future guest posts.

 #11 The PBNs strategy – the one you should avoid

 I have a good old friend who is still using PBNs to promote his clients’ websites.
-He’s a frequent guest at SEO conferences, covering his latest success stories on incredible growth.
-Being a curious gal that I am, I’ve called the guy asking him all things PBN.
+He’s a frequent guest at SEO conferences, covering his latest success stories and incredible growth.
+Being a curious gal that I am, I’ve called the guy and asked him all things PBN.
 With a smart approach, he said, PBNs can help you a great deal in SEO.
-Luckily, he’s never got exposed and banned.
+Luckily, he’s never been exposed and banned.

-I’d say the keyword here is “Yet”.
-It’s just a matter of time when Google spots another network and shuts it down ruining your business.
-Although, it still works for some, I wouldn’t risk years of our work getting hard-earned rankings, building website reputation and trust to lose it all overnight.
+I’d say the keyword here is “yet.”
+It’s just a matter of time before Google spots another network and shuts it down, ruining your business.
+Although it still works for some, I wouldn’t risk years of our work getting hard-earned rankings, building website reputation and trust to lose it all overnight.
 So next time someone approaches you with a “backlinks” offer on LinkedIn, the best thing you can do is to ignore the message.

 In the end…

 As you can see, backlink strategies, no matter which one you choose, go hand in hand with great content.
 Guest blogging?
 You need to write great content to achieve impressive results.
 HARO pitches?
 Great content again.
-Backlink cooperation with other SaaS partners?
+Collaboration with other SaaS partners?
 Impossible without writing content first.
-I hope that creating helpful, insightful and valuable content will become your focus after reading this article.
+I hope that creating helpful, insightful, and valuable content will become your focus after reading this article.
 It will form the basis for significantly improving your backlink profile.